PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-06 08:32:20
+Last updated: 2024-04-06 08:32:55
-Random Quote: My only aim is to take many lives.
-The more the better I feel. -
+Random Quote: Lily: "I'm not paying for room service the hooker ordered."Barney: "I've been there." - Barney Stinson